-Note, however, that it only covers goods.
-Machine services typically fall under class 37 (construction and repair services) or class 40 (materials treatment) instead.
+Note, however, that it only covers goods, not any services related to repairing or installing those goods.
+These services typically fall under either Class 37 (construction and repair services) or Class 40 (materials treatment) instead.

-Pretty much any industrial machine that’s not a vehicle will fall under the class 7 trademark classification.
+Pretty much any industrial machine that’s not a vehicle will fall under the Class 7 trademark classification.
 This includes everything from mining equipment to robotics.

-Large (not Hand-Operable) Tools
+Large (Not Hand-Operable) Tools

 This includes most construction equipment, and any other large, immobile tool.
-In some cases (welding tools, for example), it won’t be obvious whether class 7 or 8 is appropriate to file under.
+In some cases (welding tools, for example), it won’t be obvious whether Class 7 or 8 is appropriate to file under.

 Engines and Generators

 Note that this also applies to large sized power generators and their parts, such as wind turbines.
-However, services for repairing industrial generators typically fall under class 37 trademark services.

 Class 7 also covers any type of immobile vending machine.
 The USPTO does not draw a distinction between automated and non-automated vending machines.

-Because the US trademark system is quite old, it’s also rather complicated.
-Thus, it’s common for first-time trademark filers to make the same mistakes when filing for a trademark.
+For this reason, it’s common for first-time trademark filers to make the same mistakes when filing for a trademark.
 Here are a few things to watch out for, and what to do if you mess up.

 Filing Under the Wrong Class

 Always double-check with a trademark lawyer before filing—otherwise, you risk learning that you filed under the wrong class when you try to fight infringement in court.

-For class 7 trademark goods, the most common misfilings are:
+For Class 7 trademark goods, the most common misfilings are:

-- Machine Oils.
-All industrial oils and lubricants are class 4 goods.
+- Machine Oils – All industrial oils and lubricants are Class 4 goods.

 The good news is that filing under the wrong class is usually a pretty easy error to correct.
-If you file under an incorrect classification, you will normally get an office action, and an opportunity to correct the mistake.
+If you file under an incorrect classification, you will normally get a document called an “office action” from the USPTO.
+This is essentially an opportunity to correct the mistake.

 The other reason you might have your trademark application rejected is because there’s already a similar trademark on file.
 Because the USPTO doesn’t offer advice prior to filing, you’ll only find out about the other trademark when yours is rejected.

 Spending a few hours looking for IP’s similar to your own can potentially save you months of time and hundreds of dollars in fees.
 Performing a trademark search, and evaluating the search results, is one of the key services provided by trademark attorneys.

-Maintaining your Trademark
+Maintaining Your Trademark